Our Approach is Integrative

 .
 He is an Associate Professor and the Research Director and Wellness Director in the Department of Emergency Medicine (EM) at the University of Louisville.
 He is a member of Phi Beta Kappa and Alpha Omega Alpha honor societies.
 Dr. Huecker graduated from UofL’s EM Residency Program (Chief Resident) in 2011.
 He works full time seeing patients and teaching residents in the Emergency Department.
 His diverse research interests include substance use, accidental hypothermia, and healthcare professional wellness.
 Dr. Huecker is also a Certified Lifestyle Medicine Physician (DipABLM).
 He loves books, (cold) trail runs, dogs, and coffee.
 His wife is an OB/GYN and they have 4 children with cool names.

 Morgan has been with Integrative Health Specialists since April of 2019.
 She started by doing part time work scanning documents into patients charts while finishing her high school career, then was later promoted to back desk manager and is now Office Manager.
 Morgan enjoys having a personal connection with patients when they walk into the office, and she is happy working in a place where she feels the providers are passionate about the patients they are caring for.
 Morgan loves working out and taking care of her body.
-She is working towards getting licensed in aesthetician services to help people feel beautiful and confident in their own skin; she hopes to offer those services here at Integrative Health Specialists in the near future.
+She is also the esthetician here at Integrative Health Specialists, helping our patients feel beautiful and confident in their own skin.
 Some of Morgan’s hobbies include spending time with her family, going to church, traveling, going to the lake and being out in the country.

 Lauren Craigmyle, Medical Assistant